devuri/zipit/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE) file for details.

+---

 Enjoy easy archiving with **ZipIt**!